 It turns out that in 1999, an anonymous essay titled “Life in the 1500s” appeared on the Internet and was widely circulated by e-mail.
 “Life in the 1500s” gave explanations for “chew the fat” and many other common phrases, such as “bring home the bacon” and “saved by the bell.”
 It credited these phrases to rural life in the 16th century.

 Out of just plain curiosity, I first visited Dan’s Facebook page to learn more about him and to see what other kinds of posts he had written.
-I also wanted to know about how old the writer was.
-My best guess is that Dan is perhaps a 20’s or early 30’s something person.
+I also wanted to know how old the writer was.
+My best guess is that Dan is perhaps a 20’s or early 30’s something male.
 And, that many of Dan’s other Facebook posts are actually thought-provoking, well-written, and deserving of at least one blog post.
 My findings follow:

 Searching Credible Websites for Etymologies

-Next I searched for credible sites that have the etymologies of words and phrases.
+Next, I searched for credible sites that have the etymologies of words and phrases.
 Obviously, there was many more than one site, but I chose to go with the following: